L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/2. Lab Works 20%/Lab 2/Lab 2.md

 <br/>

+---
+---

 ## Task 3: Password Hash Discovery and Hash Identification

-Now that we know MySQL dont have anypassword, lets find a Databasewhich has one, in this case **`DVWA`** or `Damn Vulnerable Web Application`
+Now that we know MySQL don't have anypassword, lets find a Databasewhich has one, in this case **`DVWA`** or `Damn Vulnerable Web Application`

 1. Enter DVWA database